expressvpn/expressvpn_leak_testing/docs/setting_up_test_machines.md

 tests.

 > On Windows we assume that we're always running as an administrator.
-Due to the differences in permission models between posix system this is just the simplest approach.
+Due to the differences in permission models between Windows and POSIX systems, this is just the simplest approach.

 It's not essential that you create such a user but it's recommended that you follow a similar approach.